FULL OF EMPTINESS by Machteld Rullens

 Tax included.
 Shipping calculated at checkout.

-A collection of works by MacTeld Rullens, a Dutch artist.
-The work of the walls is made by collecting cardboard boxes, rubbing gently with color and resin, and stacking while closed and hiding inside, like a mouth that is not closed.
-Despite having a strong relevance to these paintings, he has been working using a sculpture element that rarely used brushes.
+A collection of works by Dutch artist Machtelld Rullens.
+The work, which uses the walls, is made by collecting cardboard boxes and gently rubbing them with color and resin, stacking them like mouths that do not close, or by closing them to hide the interior.
+Although he has a strong connection to these paintings, he has continued to create works using sculptural elements that rarely use brushes.

-This work, which is the first work for the author, includes more than 60 works along with his friends, family, mysterious objects, and travel photos.
-They are recorded with the same analog camera as if they fill the border between art and everyday, and sometimes a collage photo.
+This is the author's first collection of works, and includes over 60 works, along with photos of friends, family, mysterious objects and travel.
+They are recorded with the same analog camera, as if to fill the boundary between art and everyday life, and sometimes collaged photos are arranged.

 Machteld Rullens (b.
 1988, the Hague, Netherlands) gathers cardboard boxes, gently rubs them with color and resin, and stacks them, their flaps agape like unshut mouths or closed, hiding their interiors just so.
-Full of emptiness, Rullens' debut artist book, presents over sixty of her humdrum wall-works alongside photographs of friends, family, curious objects, and far-off travels.
-Art and everyday life are documented with the same analogue camera, smudging the line therebetween—if there every was one .
+Full of emptying, Rullens’ debut artist book, presents over sixty of her humdrum wall-works alongside photographs of friends, family, curious objects, and far-off travels.
+Art and every day life are documented with the same analogue camera, smudge the line therebetween—if there every was one.
 Essay by Andrew Berardini.

 You may also like